Thanida-P/Virtual-Banking-System-Prototype/README.md

 For Users:
 - Transfers: Send money between accounts with ease.
 - Withdrawals/Deposits: Add money or take money out of the account by generate the OTP and assuming that user input the right OTP in the ATM
-- Savings Accounts: Manage your savings, track your balance, add new banking accounts For Administrators:
+- Savings Accounts: Manage your savings, track your balance, add new banking accounts<be>
+For Administrators:
 - Account Management: Manage user accounts and information 🚀 Technologies Used<br>